 Under this standard students must complete their degree or certificate within 150% of the program length, including all Wallace College attempted credits and all attempted transfer credits accepted into the student's program of study.
 All attempted credits, including incomplete grades and repeats, are counted toward the 150 % maximum time frame.
 Students who change their education program or graduate and reapply to a new program must still adhere to the maximum credit policy.
 In other words, all of the students previous Wallace College-attempted credits and all attempted transfer credits will count toward the 150% time frame.
 Consideration will be given to students completing a second degree or certificate.
-However, a degree audit must be requested from the Registrar's Office for the second degree or certificate.
 The student will be allowed to continue to receive federal financial aid for 150% of the normal length of the second program of study minus hours transferred from the first program of study.